telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-6-with-minimal-api.md

 previous_url: /telerik-reporting-rest-service-net6-minimal-api
 ---

-# Hosting the Reports Service in ASP.NET Core in .NET 6 and .NET 7 with Top-Level Statements
+# Hosting the Telerik Reporting REST Service in ASP.NET Core in .NET 6 and .NET 7 with Top-Level Statements

 This article guides you how to host a Reports Web Service in order to expose the Reports Generation Engine to an ASP.NET Core in .NET 6 Web Application with Top-Level Statements implementation.
 Check the [Microsoft Tutorial: Explore ideas using top-level statements to build code as you learn](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/top-level-statements) for general details on the approach.